yxu123/521FinallProject/README.md

 feature_extraction.py: Functions we are going to use to parse the datasets, split data into training and test set, and convert labels to a vector y, mapped to 0 and 1

+model.py: Train and evaluate the Naive Bayes model and the Logistic Regression model.
+And compare their performance on three datasets.

 Data we used: